simonwicky/CS453-2019-project/README.md

 1. Zip your modified (copy of the) `template` directory.

 2. Send your code for evaluation with the `submit.py` script.
-You can specify for which step your submission is.
 ```
 usage: submit.py [-h] --uuid UUID [--host HOST] [--port PORT] [--force-update] [--download] zippath